jmw86069/colorjam/README.md

 ### Color-splitting

-Another technique to expand a color palette is to split colors into a gradient, using the function `color2gradient()`.
+Colors can be split into a light-dark gradient using `color2gradient()`.

 This technique is useful when assigning categorical colors to a primary group, then splitting those colors by a sub-grouping.